alyssa-lee/myLLannotator/README.md

 ### per_sample_prompt (.txt)
 The per-sample prompt tells the LLM the relevant metadata for each sample.

 The way you write this prompt **will depend on the columns in your input data**.
+Where you write `{0}` in the prompt, it will be replaced by the value in column 0 of the input data, `{1}` will be replaced by the value in column 1, etc. See the example below.
 The tool will print the properly formatted version upon running so you can check if it is what you expected.

 Optionally, you can include `{categories}` somewhere in the text, which will be replaced by a comma-separated list of the values in `valid_categories` (for example, `"Human", "Animal", "NA"`).
 The tool will print the properly formatted version upon running so you can check if it is what you expected.